 - Digital PDF has 4 pages (letter size)

-This pattern works well with a large variety of yarn weights.
+The pattern for the Handspun Delight shawl works well with a large variety of yarn weights.
 Here are some guidelines for the required amount:

 Small size: 200 – 250 m (218 – 273 yards) of aran to bulky weight yarn.